Grand Junction Canal: Further development

 By 1871 the tunnels at Braunston and Blisworth were becoming bottlenecks and steam tugs were provided to tow strings of waiting boats through.

-Under the encouragement of major carriers Fellows Morton & Clayton, the Grand Junction bought the (old) Grand Union Canal and the Leicestershire and Northamptonshire Union Canal in 1894 and worked with other navigations to encourage more through traffic to London: the Grand Junction was concerned that through traffic was being deterred by the poor condition and high tolls of the railway-owned Cromford Canal and Nottingham Canal.
+Under the encouragement of major carriers Fellows Morton & Clayton, the Grand Junction bought the (old) Grand Union Canal and the Leicestershire and Northamptonshire Union Canal under the Leicestershire and Northamptonshire Union and Grand Union Canals (Transfer) Act 1894 (57 & 58 Vict. c. lxxxv) and worked with other navigations to encourage more through traffic to London: the Grand Junction was concerned that through traffic was being deterred by the poor condition and high tolls of the railway-owned Cromford Canal and Nottingham Canal.

 An inclined plane was opened at Foxton Locks in 1900, as part of a plan to enable wide barges to use the Grand Union Canal and thus bring more traffic on to the main line of the Grand Junction from the east Midlands.
 Widening of the locks at Watford was also planned, but not carried through.
 Consideration was given to constructing other inclined planes as part of a plan to enlarge the canals to carry 80-ton barges, but no more were built.

 With ever more traffic going by rail, the canal's only significant weapon was low tolls.
 While this slowed the decline in volumes, it did so only by large reductions in income, and consideration was given to amalgamations with other canals.

 Concerns began to develop about the state of repair of the canal via Warwick to Birmingham, on which the Grand Junction was reliant for a through route.
 In 1925, discussions began with the three Warwick canals and the Regent's Canal, and in 1926 a merger was agreed.
 The Regent's Canal bought the Grand Junction Canal and the three Warwick canals, and from 1 January 1929 they became part of the (new) Grand Union Canal.